jama1017/MoVer/README.md

 ## Dataset
 The MoVer dataset of 5,600 prompts used in the paper can be found in `mover_dataset/`.
 Each prompt contains the ground truth MoVer program and information about the prompt's syntactic construction and whether an LLM is used as part of its generation.

+We provide scripts to generate your own dataset of prompts with MoVer.
+See `mover_dataset/create_dataset.py` for details.

 ## Installation